Skip to Content

 • Theridiosomatidae: This family includes tangle-web or cobweb spiders, which build three-dimensional, irregular webs rather than classic orb webs.

 These are just a few examples, and there are many more genera and species within the orb-weaver spider family, each with its own characteristics and adaptations.
-Studying these diverse spiders provides valuable insights into their behavior, ecology, and the evolution of web-building strategies.
+Studying these diverse spiders provides valuable insights into their behavior, ecology,

 What Do Orb Weaver Spiders Look Like?